-My parents have an orange tree that’s declining in health and they noticed it started to get curled leaves.
+We have an orange tree that’s declining in health and we noticed it started to get curled leaves.
 To help fix this, I did some research.
 Here’s what I found.

 So, while orange tree leaves curl for several reasons, how can you tell which issue is affecting your tree and how can you fix it?
 Let’s take a further look.

 Orange trees commonly use more water than other fruiting trees since they prefer to grow in warmer, tropical climates where there’s more evaporation and humidity.
-While there’s typically sufficient rainfall in tropical climates, a dry spell could cause the tree’s leaves to curl.
+While there’s typically sufficient rainfall in tropical climates, a dry spell could cause curling or drooping leaves.

 Many times, it’s difficult to tell if you’re over or under-watering your orange tree, but there’s a good trick to find out.